 How To Reset Your Tinder Account

-Tinder has become by far the most popular online dating service available.
-The app has completely revolutionized the dating scene, creating a simple yet fundamentally new mechanism for sorting out one’s potential mates: by swiping either left (no), right (yes), or up (really really yes), users can reduce the entire complicated calculus of whether or not to pursue someone into a fast and easy decision, complete with instant feedback if the other person has already swiped right on you.
-Since both parties have to express interest with a right- or up-swipe for a conversation to take place, users can commence conversations knowing that there is at least a baseline level of interest.
+Since Tinder’s launch in 2012, the dating app has become by far the most popular online dating service available.
+Tinder completely revolutionized the dating scene, creating a simple yet fundamentally new mechanism for sorting out one’s potential mates: by swiping either left (no), right (yes), or up (really really yes), users can reduce the entire complicated calculus of whether or not to pursue someone into a fast and easy decision, complete with instant feedback if the other person has already swiped right in return.
+Since both parties have to express interest with a right- or up-swipe for a conversation to take place, users can commence conversations knowing that there is at least a baseline level of interest – no more guessing about a coy partner’s unknowable level of interest.
 This frees up the chat to become a discovery session where each partner finds out more about the other person.
-It brings dating into the hyper-fast bustle of the 21st century, and users of all ages are using Tinder either as an adjunct to other forms of dating or as a complete relationship/dating/hookup solution.
+It brings dating into the hyper-fast bustle of the 21st century, and users of all ages are deploying Tinder either as an adjunct to other forms of dating or as a complete relationship/dating/hookup solution.

 However, the importance of Tinder in a person’s dating life can cause new problems to arise.
 For example, it isn’t all that hard to create a mess of your Tinder profile by making just a few bad choices or poor decisions.
 In such cases, one approach to solving the problem is to pull the plug on the old account and start fresh with a new account.
 Perhaps you’ve ended a long relationship and your old Tinder profile just doesn’t do it for you anymore, or maybe you feel that getting the “newbie boost” (the temporary prominence that Tinder gives to new users in order to give them a positive experience with the app) is what’s needed to get your dating life back on track.
 Regardless of your reasons, there are ways to get a clean start on Tinder.
 In this article, I will show you how to reset your Tinder account and start fresh.